 Both Achsstatus must show "A0012 Steuer- und Leistungsteil betriebsbereit".
-In addition it's only possible to communicate with the IndraWorks or with the controlsystem.
-If you want to control the teleskop with the controlprogram you need to close IndraWorks.
+In addition it's only possible to communicate with the IndraWorks Ds or with the Controlsystem.
+If you want to control the teleskop with the Controlprogram you need do close IndraWorks Ds.

-• Limitposition exceeded (F6029 Lagegrenzwert überschritten)
+Limit Position exceeded (F6029 Lagegrenzwert überschritten)

-Open IndraWorks and search the units.
-Attention: You need to close the controlsystem, because it's only possible to communicate with IndraWorks or the controlsystem.
+Open IndraWorks Ds and search the units.
+Attention: You need to close the controlsystem if you open IndraWorks, because it's only possible to communicate with Indraworks or the controlsystem.

-Choose the unit:

-(134.104.79.88 → Elevation)
+Choose the unit: (134.104.79.88 → Elevation)